The ENTRACE Stack

 How the stack works

-When you paste the stack into a conversation, the model reads the commitments and constraints and adjusts its behavior to honor them.
+When you paste the stack into a conversation, the model reads the discipline at the opening anchor, then the lattice, then the closing anchor, and adjusts its behavior to honor the constraints.
 In practice this produces visible changes in output:

 The discipline is operationally observable.
 If the model behaves this way, the stack is working.
 If it does not, the model has not adopted the discipline and the practitioner should re-paste or restate.